microsoft/FluidFramework/BREAKING.md

  In general the impact of these changes should be transparent.
 If you see compile errors related to Fluid object provider types with the above apis, you should transition those usages to [FluidObject](https://github.com/microsoft/FluidFramework/blob/main/common/lib/core-interfaces/src/provider.ts#L61) which is the replacement for the deprecated IFluidObject.

-### Removing snapshot API from container runtime
+### Removing snapshot API from IRuntime
-Snapshot API has been removed from container runtime.
-Replay tools and snapshot tests are now ussing summarize API.
+Snapshot API has been removed from IRuntime.
+Replay tools and snapshot tests are now using summarize API.

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)